Unidata/awips2/pythonPackages/nose/README.txt

    verbosity=3
    with-doctest=1

+There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global nose config file to be used by tox).
+In order to ignore those configuration files simply set an environment variable "NOSE_IGNORE_CONFIG_FILES".

 There are several other ways to use the nose test runner besides the *nosetests* script.
 You may use nose in a test script: